 Undeterred by impeachment proceedings Trump says he is winning

 "We are winning.
-We are winning like never before….The best is yet to come," Trump told his supporters at a rally ahead of the election of Louisiana governor, a day after his Republican party received a drubbing in several State and local elections.
-In Louisiana, Trump asserted that the country's economy under his presidency is booking.
+We are winning like never before….The best is yet to come," Trump told his supporters at the rally ahead of the election of the Louisiana governor, a day after his Republican Party received a drubbing in several state and local elections.
+Trump asserted that America's economy under his presidency is booming.
 He warned that the country will be headed towards depression if he is not re-elected in the 2020 polls.
-"You will have a depression the likes of which you have never seen before," he said.
+"You will have depression the likes of which you have never seen before," he warned.

-While his administration is delivering to the Americans, Trump alleged that the "radical liberal Democrats are trying to rip the nation apart."
-"They want to eradicate the rule of law, punish religious believers, silence you online, indoctrinate children and they are after your second amendment," he said amidst boos from his supporters.

-Trump accused Democrats of pursuing a "deranged, delusional, destructive and hyper-partisan impeachment witch hunt."
+Trump accused the Democrats of pursuing a "deranged, delusional, destructive and hyper-partisan impeachment witch hunt."
 A brief mention of former secretary of state Hillary Clinton caused "lock her up" chants from the crowd.
+She had contested against Trump in the 2016 presidential election.
 The president also spoke about building the wall at the southern border, the successful military operation against deceased ISIS leader Abu Bakr-al Baghdadi, and the strength of the US economy.

-"It's all a hoax, a scam," he said and accused the mainstream media of helping the opposition Democrats in this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)